merely-useful/py-rse/index.md

 We want to provide users with a list of all the functions available in our package along with a short description of what they do and how to use them.
-We could achieve this by manually cutting and pasting function names and docstrings from our Python modules (i.e. `countwords.py`, `plotcounts.py`, etc), but that would be a time consuming process prone to errors as more functions are added over time.
+We could achieve this by manually cutting and pasting function names and docstrings from our Python modules (i.e., `countwords.py`, `plotcounts.py`, etc.), but that would be a time-consuming process prone to errors as more functions are added over time.
 Instead, we can use a \gref{documentation generator}{documentation_generator}
 called [Sphinx][sphinx]\index{Python package!documentation!Sphinx}
 that is capable of scanning Python code for function names and docstrings